The past progressive tense: How and When to Use in English

 Stink was always barking.
 Stink used to bark all the time then.

 Still facing difficulties with 'The past progressive tense'?
-Improve your English with Gymglish - try our English lessons for free now and receive a free level assessment!
+Improve your English with Gymglish's English lessons - try our online English course for free now and receive a free level assessment!

 What our users say: